imixs/imixs-workflow/src/site/markdown/core/itemcollection.md

     import org.imixs.workflow.ItemCollection;

-    ItemCollection myItemCollection=new ItemCollection;
+    ItemCollection myItemCollection=new ItemCollection();
     myItemCollection.setItemValue("FirstName","Anna");
     myItemCollection.setItemValue("CostCenter",new Integer(4010));
     myItemCollection.appendItemValue("team","mark");
     myItemCollection.appendItemValue("team","anna");

 The method _setItemValue_ adds a new Item or replaces the value of an existing item.
 This code example creates a new empty ItemCollection and adds three new items.
 The first Item with the name "FirstName" contains a String value and the second item "CostCenter" contains an Integer value.
 For the third item 'team' the  method _appendItemValue_ is used, which allows to add multiple values into one item.

+The method  _setItemValue_ and _appendItemValue_ also support the fluent api:

+    ItemCollection myItemCollection=new ItemCollection();
+    myItemCollection.setItemValue("team","Anna").appendItemValue("team","Mark").appendItemValue("team","Jo");

 ### Getter Methods
 The ItemCollection provides different methods to access items values.
 The  methods are type-save and allow to access a value of a specific type.
 See the following example: